Care Guides > What is an EMI Unit in a Care Home?

 What is an EMI unit?

-An EMI unit is a separate dementia unit attached to a nursing care home.
-EMI units are specifically for those with more advanced dementia.
+An EMI unit is a separate dementia unit attached to a nursing home (or a residential care home in some cases).
+Which one your loved one enters will depend on their care needs.
+EMI units are specifically for those living with an advanced form of dementia.
 Specialist and highly-trained care staff provide round-the-clock supervision to residents.

-Staff are specially trained to cope with the behavioural difficulties that someone with advanced dementia may struggle with and can help to calm them if they become distressed or upset.
+Staff are specially trained to cope with the behavioural difficulties that someone with advanced dementia may exhibit, and can help to calm them if they become distressed or upset.

 EMI units are especially secure, to keep residents safe and prevent them from wandering off if they become disoriented.

-Residents in EMI units may have additional health conditions that require treatment, as well as dementia and other cognitive disorders.
+Residents in EMI units may have additional health conditions that require treatment, alongside dementia or a different cognitive disorder.

-If you are visiting a care home with an EMI unit, you should be able to take a look around it during your visit.
-Some residential and nursing care homes have EMI beds available, too.
+If you’re visiting a care home with an EMI unit, you should be able to take a look around it during your visit.
+Some residential and nursing homes have EMI beds available, too.

 What do EMI units offer?

-Many EMI units aim to provide activities that stimulate the senses, along with dedicated areas to promote a more harmonious environment for those living with memory conditions.
+Many EMI units provide activities that stimulate the senses, along with dedicated areas to promote a more harmonious setting for those living with late-stage memory conditions such as dementia.

-Residents are encouraged to take part in activities like music therapy, arts and crafts or visits by animal companies to further enhance feelings of wellbeing.
+Residents are encouraged to take part in activities like music therapy, arts and crafts, reminiscence, or visits by animal companies to further enhance feelings of wellbeing.

-Care homes with EMI units often create bespoke care plans that address your loved one’s individual needs.
+Care homes with EMI units create bespoke care plans that address your loved one’s individual needs.
 These plans give families the peace of mind that their loved one is receiving the appropriate care and plenty of compassion.
-Carers who tap into what every resident likes or dislikes, and knows how to tailor support are crucial in maintaining emotional wellbeing over the long term.
+Carers who tap into what every resident likes or dislikes, and know how to tailor support, are crucial in maintaining emotional wellbeing over the long term.

 We’re here to help you find the right dementia care home for you or your loved one.
 You can request a free list of dementia care homes from our care experts, who will then share homes matching your budget and location.
 You can also search for a dementia care home through our easy-to-use directory.

-Units like this bring peace and calm to residents with dementia, helping to reduce stress and anxiety.
+These parts of care homes bring peace and calm to residents living with dementia, helping to reduce stress and anxiety.

-You may also have heard the term EMD used in reference to care homes.
+You may also have heard the term EMD used in reference to dementia care homes.
 EMD stands for Elderly Mental Dementia.
-They are both very similar, so let's compare:

 Remember that if you need dementia care, you don’t necessarily require a home with an EMI care unit.
-Everyone is different and care needs must be assessed as such, so you will need to check that the home can provide the type of care specific to you or your relative’s individual needs.
+Everyone is different, and care needs must be assessed accordingly, so you’ll need to check that the home can provide the type of care specific to your or your loved one’s individual needs.

 The Difference Between EMI Care and Nursing Care

 EMI care refers to dementia-specific needs, whereas nursing care is a more general term used for those who need day-to-day medical support from a nurse.
+People who need nursing care are often living with conditions such as Parkinson’s disease or multiple sclerosis, or they need intensive rehabilitation following a stroke.
 Whether someone who needs EMI care requires a nurse or not depends on the individual.

-For example, your loved one can receive EMI care in a nursing home or a residential care home.
-EMI nursing homes employ qualified medical professionals such as nurses who can support residents by administering medication and looking after advanced healthcare needs.
-People who don’t require special medical care may instead live in an EMI residential home.
+For example, your loved one may be able to receive EMI care in a nursing home or a residential care home.
+EMI nursing homes employ qualified medical professionals such as registered nurses who can support residents by administering medication and looking after advanced healthcare needs.
+People living with dementia who don’t require special medical care may instead live in an EMI residential home.

 EMI Care Costs